 Risk is a factor that influences people when making investment decisions.
 Riskaverse investors often feel threatened by risks and uncertain situations.
 Investors who have a high-risk perception will consider the possibility of loss.
 Therefore, investors will choose riskreduction strategies and risk-adjusted investment decisions.
-Tubastuvi et al. (2024); Fridana & Asandimitra (2020) and Novandalina et al. (2022) have proven that risk attitude makes a significant contribution to investment decision-making.
+Tubastuvi et al. (Az-zahara et al., 2024), Fridana & Asandimitra (Fridana & Asandimitra, 2020), and Novandalina et al. (Novandalina et al., 2022) have proven that risk attitude makes a significant contribution to investment decision-making.